PanHorut/IZP/README.md

 # IZP
 My very first coding experience at BUT FIT.

-First project t9search was about working with arrays of chars.
+* Project 1 (t9search.c)
+  Basic programming constructs in C language.

+* Project 2 (cluster.c)
-Second one was focused on proper working with dynamic memory.
+  Implementation of cluster analysis to learn good practice when working with dynamic memory.